Dr. Ron's Ultra-Pure

-An individual who has eaten poorly is more likely to need the full dose of six daily, which provides the amount of nutrients listed on the labels.
-On the other hand, someone who has eaten mostly natural foods with an emphasis on grassfed animal foods and fresh vegetables is more likely to need just one or two Doc’s Best daily as insurance against deficiencies.
-Most people fall somewhere in between, and an average dose would be one before each meal.
+An individual who has eaten poorly is more likely to need six capsules of Doc's Daily Multivitamin Plus daily.
+On the other hand, someone who has eaten mostly natural foods with an emphasis on grass-fed animal foods and fresh vegetables is more likely to need just one or two Doc’s Daily daily as insurance against deficiencies.
+Most people fall somewhere in between, and an average dose would be two to three a day, one before each meal.

-Cal-Mag Hydroxyapatite is a great source of New Zealand raw bone calcium.
-I recommend the full dose of six daily for pregnant and lactating women, and from three to six daily for anyone with bone or joint problems and for post-menopausal women.
+Dr. Ron's Bone Builder formula contains Calcium and Magnesium Hydroxyapatite, which is a great source of New Zealand raw bone calcium.
+The full dose of six daily is recommended for pregnant and lactating women, and from three to six daily for anyone with bone or joint problems, as well as for post-menopausal women.
 Substantial dosage – three to six daily – may also help those with high blood pressure.
 One or two daily makes sense as an adjunct to a good diet.

-I believe that our formulas are superior to any one-a-day multi or calcium supplement because even one daily provides substantial amounts of quality nutrients in greater quantities than are found in any one-a-days we know of.
-Using Doc’s Best and Cal-Mag Hydroxyapatite as one-a day or two-a-day insurance against deficiencies is a strategy many of our customers employ, and one that I often recommend.
+We believe that our formulas are superior to any one-a-day multi or calcium supplement, because even one capsule daily provides substantial amounts of quality nutrients in greater quantities than are found in any one-a-days we know of.
+Using Doc’s Daily and one of Dr. Ron's Calcium and Magnesium Taurate formulas as one-a-day or two-a-day insurance against deficiencies is a strategy many of our customers employ with positive results.

 What about dosages for young children?